 Using hands-on learning activities, students explore the environmental impacts of FOG and how solutions used at home and school will keep Maryland’s waterways cleaner and sewer pipes free of FOG.

 The program covers how by-products of simple cooking can create contaminants that can clog pipes, restrict water flow and potentially result in sewer back-ups and overflows.
 These, in turn, can seep into recreational waterways, where they can harm aquatic life and cause risk of serious human illness.

-Through a partnership with the Prince George’s County School District every 6th grade student in the county participates in a FOG lesson.
-Teachers outside PGCPS can request to have WSSC come to their class to lead the lesson by filling out the WSSC Education Tours & Programs.
+Through a partnership with the Prince George’s County School District every 6th-grade student in the county participates in a FOG lesson.
+Teachers outside PGCPS can request to have WSSC come to their class to lead the lesson by filling out the WSSC Education Tours & Programs form.